The dentist asks my seven-year-old son what grade he’s in. He stares at the wall behind her and lets out a deep sigh.

 My son couldn’t turn off the questions, couldn’t stop thinking and analyzing to “just answer a simple question,” because, to him, they weren’t simple questions.
 Nothing is simple when you can’t stop thinking, when there are so many variables to consider.

 And that’s why the outpouring of words that followed flabbergasted each of them.
-Of course he answered all the questions, even the ones they didn’t ask.
+Of course, he answered all the questions, even the ones they didn’t ask.
 My son is not an extrovert, not an overachiever, not a know-it-all, not a (fill-in-the-blank).
-He is gifted.
+He’s gifted.

 Gifted is a different way of thinking, a different way of behaving, a different way of learning.
-We’re not all Sheldons but we are all a little . . . more.
+We’re not all Sheldons, but we are all a little … more.
 We seem to be alike only in the ways we are different from others.
-That’s why it’s so difficult to determine giftedness without testing, especially those of us who are twice-exceptional.
-But, you know.
+That’s why it’s so difficult to determine giftedness without testing, especially in those of us who are twice exceptional, or 2e (gifted with a learning disability).
+But you know.
 As a parent, you just know.

-Because we’re gifted, we can appear insensitive, aloof, like a know-it-all or a show off.
-Paradoxically, it can make us appear hypersensitive, needy, slow.
+Because we’re gifted, we can appear insensitive, aloof, like know-it-alls or show-offs.
+Paradoxically, it can make us appear hypersensitive, needy, or slow.
 We can be complete opposites, sometimes at the same time.
 We don’t all look alike.
 We don’t all think alike.
-We don’t all have the same quirks (or, overexcitabilities).
+We don’t all have the same quirks (or overexcitabilities).

-Giftedness doesn’t make us more special than you, or more important, or higher achieving, necessarily.
-It doesn’t make us more of anything than you; it just makes us more–intense, sensitive, pensive, energetic, spirited, creative, argumentative, impulsive (to name a few possibilities)–just more.
+Giftedness doesn’t make us more special, or more important, or higher achieving, necessarily.
+It doesn’t make us more of anything; it just makes us more—intense, sensitive, pensive, energetic, spirited, creative, argumentative, impulsive (to name a few possibilities)—just more.

-I struggled for the last couple years homeschooling my son because I didn’t know my and my son’s giftedness could be so similar yet so different that I questioned everything from his giftedness to his behavior to my parenting to my own giftedness, and everything in between.
+I struggled for the last couple years homeschooling my son because I didn’t know our giftedness could be so similar yet so different.
+I questioned everything—from his giftedness to his behavior to my parenting to my own giftedness, and everything in between.
 In my tiny rural community, it seemed no one else was in a similar position or had similar circumstances.
 We “just don’t talk about those things.”